matuteiglesias/journal/content/Dev/2023-03-27_Enhanced_Choropleth_Maps_with_Custom_Features.md

 - Developed dual choropleth maps to illustrate different funding sources with distinct color schemes.
 - Implemented a custom color scale blending blue and red to visualize overlapping data points.
 - Removed colorbar legends from choropleth maps to improve clarity.
-- Modified choropleth maps to adjust colorbar size and labeling for better visualization.
+- Modified choropleth maps to adjust colorbar size and labeling for better [[visualization]].
 - Loaded and projected GeoDataFrames using the Robinson projection for accurate geospatial analysis.

 ### Achievements:
 - Successfully implemented and tested various customization techniques in choropleth maps.
-- Enhanced the clarity and effectiveness of data visualization through tailored color scales and improved map projections.
+- Enhanced the clarity and effectiveness of [[data [[visualization]]]] through tailored color scales and improved map projections.

 ### Pending Tasks:
 - Further exploration of additional map projections and color scale options for more complex datasets.